Vipstar Coin (VIPS) Price Tops $0.0000

 According to CryptoCompare, “VIPSTARCOIN (VIPS) is a cryptocurrency originated from a community called 'VIP' in 5channel, the largest Japanese textboards.
 VIPS is currently being developed by a volunteer programmer and test users.
 Its dev team is targeting for VIPS to be utilized in varied ways as an original cryptocurrency from Japan, setting the final goal for contributing to the society across borders as a convenient method of making donations. “

-Vipstar Coin can be bought or sold on the following cryptocurrency exchanges: .
-It is usually not possible to purchase alternative cryptocurrencies such as Vipstar Coin directly using US dollars.
-Investors seeking to acquire Vipstar Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Vipstar Coin using one of the exchanges listed above.
+Vipstar Coin can be traded on the following cryptocurrency exchanges: .
+It is usually not presently possible to buy alternative cryptocurrencies such as Vipstar Coin directly using U.S. dollars.
+Investors seeking to acquire Vipstar Coin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Vipstar Coin using one of the aforementioned exchanges.

 Receive News & Updates for Vipstar Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Vipstar Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.